tarantool/luatest/README.md

     net_box_credentials = {user = 'username', password = 'secret'},
 })
 server:start()
--- Wait until server is ready to accept conections.
+-- Wait until server is ready to accept connections.
 -- This may vary from app to app: for one server:connect_net_box() is enough, -- for another more complex checks are required. luatest.helpers.retrying({}, function() server:http_request('get', '/ping') end)